Pafyll/design-integrations-laser-marking/README.md

-# design-integrations-laser-marking
+# Laser Marking integration designs
-A repo to store our integration designs for laser etching.
+A repo to store integration designs for our laser etching hardware and processes.